 A highlight was exploring the Fleet Street barbers of Sweeney Todd.
 There is a scary drop ride and boat to enjoy!
 This is a great activity to do with kids on a rainy day during half term or the summer holidays.

 The dungeons are located just off London’s South Bank with Waterloo being the closest station.
-Attractiontix offer a 10% discount on tickets to the London Dungeons.
+Attractiontix offers a 10% discount on tickets to the London Dungeons.

 Click here now to book tickets for the London Dungeons today!